101-Ways/serverless-workshop/2_React/README.md

 Now you have a Serverless api setup and running.
 Lets create our react app.

-For simplicity lets back up out of our lambda folder in the terminal:
+Lets back up out of our lambda folder in the terminal, going back to workshop root folder:

 ```
-cd ../
+cd ..
 ```

 We will build our Serverless react app in a separate folder.